Chris Hunt

+His most recent book is Escape From Holland, telling the true story of the last British boat to evacuate Holland as the Germans invaded in May 1940.
+It was published in 2026.

-Between 1988 and 1990 he was the original Editor of rap magazine Hip-Hop Connection, a magazine he returned to in 1992.
+Between 1988 and 1990 he was the original editor of rap magazine Hip-Hop Connection, a magazine he returned to in 1992.
 Other national magazines that he has launched include Rage, Solid Rock and sports magazines Mega Sports and Sported.
-In 2016, he became Editor of Elite Soccer, the coaching magazine of the League Managers Association, and in 2017 he launched Match Football Krazy, a monthly companion magazine of Match.
+In 2016, he became editor of Elite Soccer, the coaching magazine of the League Managers Association, and in 2017 he launched Match Football Krazy, a monthly companion magazine of Match.

 He has also worked in TV and radio, working for BBC Radio 5 show The Mix in the early 1990s.
 Along with colleague David Houghton, he filmed a video diary of his travels around Japan at the 2002 World Cup for the BBC and this formed part of the television programme "Beckham For Breakfast".

 He has been a regular football columnist for Ice, Sport First and Football First.
 In 2002 he wrote a monthly column for Your Cat magazine, called "My Life With Stalin - An Everyday Tale Of One Bloke And His Cat".
 He has also been asked to write CD and DVD sleevenotes for many bands, including The Charlatans, Secret Affair, Corduroy, Purple Hearts and The Chords.
 He has also written the liner notes for a compilation of easy listening cover versions of songs by The Beatles.

 He started his career in the early 1980s, publishing a fanzine called Shadows & Reflections and he has been involved in band management, most notably with The Moment and Rinaldi Sings.